cincanproject/tools/cincan-tool.md

 The command program is then installed using pip for Python 3:

     % pip3 install CinCan_Command_Program-0.1b0

+> ## WARNING
+> The image is perhaps not in pip repository,
+> FIXME: What to do then!

 The python library for command program is now installed, but like to want to insert the command `cincan` to your path.